UMM-CSci/senior-seminar/_resources/Senior seminar conferences.md

 ## Date and time

 Senior seminar conference is usually held on a Saturday about three weeks before the end of the semester, starting early afternoon (about 1pm).

+In Spring and Fall 2020, due to COVID 19, the conference is conduced online, via zoom.
+The link is announced on the CSci mailing list a few days prior to the conference.
+As always, all CSci students (major, minor, or just interested in CSci), alums, and families/friends of presenters are very welcome to attend.